sbonaretti/timeSavers/HowTo_manubot.md

 # How To: manubot

-Instruction: https://github.com/manubot/rootstock and (better) in the README.
+Instruction: https://github.com/manubot/rootstock and (better) in the README.md in the main folder.

 - Download the template-repository here: https://github.com/manubot/rootstock
 - Pip install: